-Brook trout need cool and clean water where it can find the food easily.
-Mid-stream boulders, vegetation at the stream bank, wood covered areas and areas where a tree or undercut banks provide shade are a good spot to find the trout resting.
-The stream sides where there is vegetation is a good spot for the trout to find food making it a good spot for you.
+Brook trout need cool, clear water where they can find food easily.
+Mid-stream boulders, vegetation at the stream bank, wood-covered areas, and areas where a tree or undercut banks provide shade are good spots to find the trout resting.
+The stream sides where there is vegetation are a good spot for the trout to find food making it a good spot for you.

 Brook Trout Fly Fishing Gear

-Brook trout are the easiest to catch using the fly fishing equipment.
+Brook trout are the easiest to catch using fly fishing equipment.
 The lure is almost weightless and the casting method is different from other methods.
-The fly rod and reel are used with a specialized weight line.
+A beginner fly rod can be used with a specialized weight line.

-Since brook trout are not that heavy so most of the time the generic fly fishing pole and line can be used.
-The fishing pole that is about 5-6 feet long, will be enough.
+Brook trout are not that heavy.
+So you can use one of the Best Fly Fishing Combos Under 300.
+The fishing pole which is about 5-6 feet long, will be enough.
 A thin fishing line with the 4-6-pound test is all that you need depending on the density of the water.

 Brook Trout Bait

 A wide variety of live bait can be used to lure the brook trout.
 Brook trout eat small aquatic insects to non-aquatic insects.
-You can use earthworms, mayflies, fly larvae, grasshoppers, wax worms, minnows, and crickets etc. as live baits to lure brook trout.
-The type of bait use will also define the type of hook you need to use as well.
+You can use earthworms, mayflies, fly larvae, grasshoppers, wax worms, minnows, crickets, etc. as live baits to lure brook trout.
+The type of bait used will also define the type of hook you need to use as well.

 - If you are baiting your line for the first time, make sure you pierce once at both ends of the worm or any live bait you want to use.